MontiCore/cd4analysis/README.md

 classdiagram Example {
   class Person {
     int age;
-    String surename;
+    java.lang.String surname;
   }
 }
 ```

-Save the text file as `Example.cd` in the directory where `CD4CLI.jar` is
+Save the text file as `Example.cd` in the directory where `CDCLI.jar` is
 located.

 Now execute the following command: